Living in an HOA Community

 Step 1 – Obtain the pre-authorization letters

-You should’ve received two letters during your move-in process.
-If you didn’t, or you need them resent to you, please email hoaamenities@rentprogress.com and our team can send the forms to you.
-Simply send both forms to your HOA to confirm that you’re our resident and you are authorized to use the community amenities and they should give you access.
+You’ll receive a pre-authorization letter during your move-in process.
+If needed, you can email hoaamenities@rentprogress.com and our team will send another copy to you.
+Provide this letter to your HOA to confirm that you’re a resident and you’re authorized to use the community’s amenities.

 Once you receive an amenity pass or keycard from your HOA, you’re free to start using the wonderful features in your community, barring of course any usage restrictions currently in place.